Berodin/Anki-Japanese-CoreDeck-Generator/README.md

 This project provides a Python-based system for generating custom Anki decks tailored for Japanese vocabulary learning.
 The system supports creating cards with various formats such as reading and listening, including features like clickable audio playback and image support.

+As of now there are some wrong example sentence audios.

 ## Features

 - **Reading Cards**: Focus on recognizing vocabulary, their meanings, and example sentences.